affjljoo3581/Samsung-AI-Challenge-for-Scientific-Discovery/README.md

 * scikit_learn

 This project supports [NVIDIA Apex](https://github.com/NVIDIA/apex).
 It will be automatically detected and used to accelerate training when installed. apex reduces the training time up to **50%**.

 [setup.sh](/setup.sh) helps installing necessary libraries, including apex.
 It installs the requirements and apex at once.
 You can simply run the script as follows:
 ```shell
 $ bash setup.sh
 ```

 ## About Molecular Transformer
 There are many apporaches to predict the molecular properties.
 However, for the case of calculating excitation energy gaps (e.g. between S1 to T1 states), it is necessary to consider the entire 3D structure and the charge of atoms in the compound.
 But many transformer-based molecular models use SMILES (or InChI) format.
-We also tried text-based methods in the competition, but the graph-based models showed better performances.
+We also tried text-based methods in the competition, but the graph-based models showed better performance.

 The important thing is to consider all connections between the atoms in the compound.
 However, the atoms are placed in 3D coordinate system, and it is almost impossible to feed 3D positional informations to the model (and adding 3d positional embeddings was worse than the baseline).
 So we designed new attention method, inspired by disentangled attention in DeBERTa.